dvschnitz/dvschnitz.github.io/_posts/2014-07-16-infodesign-3.markdown

 project-date: April 2014
 client: Start Bootstrap
 category: Informationsdesign
-description: For the lecture Informationsdesign und Visualisierung, I created an Infographic about swimming places and their water quality around the Danube in Vienna.
+description: For the lecture <i>Informationsdesign und Visualisierung</i>, I created an Infographic about swimming places and their water quality around the Danube in Vienna.
 The graphic was generated with Tableau Desktop and Adobe Photoshop.
 ---